 Q: Do ordinary keyboards also have anti-ghosting?

-Q: What is RGB and is it an important feature?
+Q: What is RGB, and is it an important feature?

-Q: I have always used normal keyboards but I am considering trying out a mechanical option, what would you recommend?
+Q: I have always used normal keyboards, but I am considering trying out a mechanical option, what would you recommend?

-A: If you are a little unsure about the transfer from membrane to mechanical, then I would highly recommend trying out one of the semi-mechanical options on this list, such as the Emarth or the Energypal Firebold.
-They both grant much of the tactile feedback that a mechanical board does, but at the same time they are still membrane boards and will feel very familiar and safe if you are used to ordinary keyboards.
+A: If you are a little unsure about the transfer from the membrane to mechanical, then I would highly recommend trying out one of the semi-mechanical options on this list, such as the Emarth or the Energypal Firebold.
+They both grant much of the tactile feedback that a mechanical board does, but at the same time, they are still membrane boards and will feel very familiar and safe if you are used to ordinary keyboards.